DENGFEIYANG/Antenna-EM-Semantics/README.md

 ## 1. Introduction

-This dataset is designed for training generative models (e.g., Diffusion Models, GANs) for the purpose of physics-constrained antenna design.
+This dataset is designed for training generative models for the purpose of physics-constrained antenna design.
 Each data sample consists of an antenna image (`.png`) and a corresponding metadata file (`.json`) that details its physical properties, performance metrics, and descriptive captions.

 ## 2. Directory Structure